videojs/videojs-contrib-dash/README.md

 var adaptations = sourceHandler.getAdaptations();
 ```

-To get the currently playing adaptation set only, use the `getCurrentAdaptationSetFor(type)` method on the `sourceHandler`.
+To get the currently playing adaptation set only, use the `getCurrentAdaptationFor(type)` method on the `sourceHandler`.
 The type may be any valid Dash.js type.

 ```
 var sourceHandler = player.tech.sourceHandler_;
-var currentAdaptation = sourceHandler.getCurrentAdaptationSetFor('video');
+var currentAdaptation = sourceHandler.getCurrentAdaptationFor('video');
 ```

 ## Rendition Whitelisting